 A short while later the group held an internal competition for a Club Crest and the winning proposal was incorporated into a lovely painting that today hangs in the Confederation Park 55+ Activity Centre.

 Club activities were originally focused on cross-country skiing in the winter and hiking for the summer but soon golf, camping and associated social events were added.
 More recently snowshoeing has become an important winter activity and the Club has established a highly popular City Walkers group.

 A key element of the Club has been its use of buses to take members to Bragg Creek, Kananaskis Country and National Parks within day trip range.
 Originally the City of Calgary Recreation Department provided a 12 passenger Panel Bus.
 Later the Club used school buses provided by Cardinal Coach Lines (now First Student Canada) and eventually more comfortable coaches were employed.
-Our current bus provider is Quality Time Holidays International Ltd.

 The club emphasizes recreation and healthy exercise with friendship and convivial social interaction.
 An active social program is maintained.
 All club members are expected to take their turn in the administration of club activities.
 The Club is especially proud of providing options to ensure its members can continue to be part of the Club and maintain their friendships as physical capabilities decrease with age.